shary-dc/angular-lab/exercises/1-creating-components.md

 ng generate component warning
 ```

-Or for the lazy ones out there :see_no_evil: :
+Or for the lazy ones out there :

 ``` console
 ng g c warning